 What AI workflow automation actually does

-Here's the opportunity: only 6% of marketers use AI workflow automation.
+Here's the gap: only 6% of marketers use AI workflow automation.
 The other 94% are still stuck in email chains.

 Auto-routing to the right approvers